WetRavioli22/rl_project/README.md

-## Using Keras and Deep Deterministic Policy Gradient to play TORCS for overtaking maneuvers
+## Using Deep Deterministic Policy Gradient to play TORCS for overtaking maneuvers

 ![](fast.gif)